AnastasiiaPetrus/Theoretical-Quantum-Advantage-Why-to-build-a-Quantum-Computer-/README.md

    Each domain is covered by two to four relevant scientific platforms or databases, as listed above.

 4. **Initial Sample Size**
    For every platform and keyword combination, the top 50 most relevant articles are selected.
-The expected total is 300 to 900 articles per domain.
+The expected total is 150 articles per domain.

 ---